OIDC app integrations

 Okta as Identity Provider

 Okta can integrate with OIDC applications by acting as an IdP that provides SSO to external applications.
-Okta additionally supports MFA prompts to improve your application security.
+Okta also supports MFA prompts to improve your application security.

 - The user requests access to a client application.